Guide for Admitted Transfer Students

 If the Admissions staff can be of assistance at any step of the way, feel free to contact us directly at email@example.com or (360) 650-3440.
 We can help connect you to others on campus and also are available Monday through Friday from 9 a.m. to 4 p.m. for drop-in appointments (no advance arrangements are necessary).

 Western is nationally recognized for providing excellent education at an affordable cost, with Forbes, Kiplinger and Washington Monthly magazines ranking Western as a top value in education.

 As you review estimated annual expenses, it is helpful to know that payment for tuition, fees, housing and meals is due at the start of each quarter.
 Also, remember that costs for transportation, books, supplies and personal expenses can be reduced depending on your lifestyle.

-Western's Financial Aid Priority Deadline is February 15; applicants submitted after the priority deadline will receive full consideration as long as funds are available.
-Financial aid offers are sent out in April.
+Western's Financial Aid Priority Deadline is January 31.
+Applications submitted after the priority deadline will receive full consideration as long as funds are available.

 While additional scholarship opportunities are available to students once they have declared their major at Western, your application for admission will serve as your application for some of Western Washington University's scholarships.
 We encourage you to seek out external scholarship opportunities through your current college, community organizations and local businesses.
 You can also look at online scholarship search sites such as:

 Many students help to cover college expenses by working on campus or in the Bellingham community.
 Refer to Western's Student Employment Center for related information.

 Living on campus can enhance your overall college experience.
 More than one-quarter of Western's new transfer students live on Western's beautiful Bellingham campus, and you should definitely consider doing so.
 Find a new home and submit your housing application online by the priority deadline.